enricoferraiolo/Swirl-Correction/README.md

 # Swirl Correction

-A specialized image processing system that identifies and corrects swirl distortions in images through deep learning.r
+A specialized image processing system that identifies and corrects swirl distortions in images through deep learning.

 ## Overview